Annual Budgeting Guide

 Since your budget is for the entire year, you'll need to forecast how your business will perform for the next twelve months.
 That's why when you sit down to start your annual budgeting process, it pays to carefully think through your plans for the upcoming year and how they might affect your income and spending.

-• Consider upcoming business changes.
-While sometimes life throws you (or the entire world) a curveball, odds are you have a pretty good idea of what you intend to do over the next year.
-Are you planning to launch a new product?
-Increase headcount?
+- Consider upcoming business changes.
+While life sometimes throws you a curveball, odds are you have a pretty good idea of what you intend to do over the next year.
+Are you planning to launch a new product or offering?
+Hire more?
 Move to a new office or even go fully remote?
 All these things will impact your budget, whether it's anticipated income from a launch, expenses from new headcount, or changed rental status.
 Your annual budget plan should reflect your expectations for the impact.

 How to Develop Your Annual Budget